ashhssn/AAIXX01_Project/typst_poster/typst_poster.typ

 = Critical Assessment of the Original Visualization
 <critical-assessment-of-the-original-visualization>
-+ Lack of Detail: The chart does not provide specific values for each year, making it difficult to discern exact temperature anomalies.

-+ Color Choice: The use of red and blue colors to represent positive and negative temperature anomalies may not be accessible to colorblind users.

 + Comparison to Baseline: The graph shows anomalies relative to a baseline, but it does not specify what this baseline is.

-+ Interactivity: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values, or filtering by time periods.
++ Interactivity: The visualization lacks interactive features that would allow users to explore the data further, such as hovering over data points to see exact values and region.

++ Grid and Colour Legend: The grid and colour legend is rather coarse, which does not allow viewers to distinguish between closer temperature differences and close regions.

 = Suggested Improvements
 <suggested-improvements>
-+ Detailed Axis: Include specific temperature values for each year to provide more context and clarity.

-+ Color Accessibility: Use a color palette that is accessible to colorblind users, such as a combination of blue and orange.

 + Baseline Information: Clearly indicate the baseline temperature to provide a reference point for interpreting the data.

 + Interactive Features: Implement interactive elements that allow users to explore the data in more detail, such as tooltips and filters.

++ More Granular Grid and Colour Legend: Use a smaller grid size and more granular colour scale to better differentiate between small temperature anomalies in close regions.

 + Dynamic Range Slider: A dynamic range slider will be added, allowing users to zoom into specific periods for detailed analysis or display a timelapse of temperature changes from 1930 to 2023.

-+ Heatmap Overlay: A heatmap overlay will be added to visualize temperature anomalies across different regions of the world, providing a more comprehensive view of global warming.

 = Implementation
 <implementation>
 == Data
 <data>
-The data was obtained from Kaggle#super[3];.
-This data set contains gridded mean temperature anomalies from the Global Historical Climatology Network-Monthly \(GHCN-M) version 3.2.1 temperature data set from the years 1880 to 2016 on a monthly frequency.
-The gridded anomalies were produced from GHCN-M bias corrected data.
-Each month of data consists of 2,592 gridded data points produced on a 5° by 5° basis for the entire globe \(72 longitude by 36 latitude grid boxes).
+The gridded surface air temperature anomaly data was obtained from NASA#super[3];.
+The data is in NetCDF format and contains selected series on a regular 2°× 2° grid.

 == Software
 <software>